Dodge City, Kansas: Colleges and universities

 Dodge City Community College (DCCC), a two-year public college with approximately 2,000 students, is located in the northwestern part of the city.
 From 1952 to 1993, Dodge City was also home to St. Mary of the Plains College, a private, four-year Catholic liberal arts college.
 Newman University, a Catholic university based in Wichita, now operates a branch campus on St. Mary of the Plains' former grounds.

 Libraries

 Dodge City Public Library, located north of downtown, is the city's main library.
 A member of the Southwest Kansas Library System, it has a collection of approximately 123,000 volumes, and it circulates more than 189,000 items annually.
 It was founded as a Carnegie library in 1905 and moved to its current facility in 1981.
 The library offers several services to the public, including computer classes, public internet access, and programs for children and adults.
-Other libraries in the city include the DCCC Library, which holds more than 30,000 volumes and serves as a federal depository library, and the Kansas Heritage Center, a non-profit resource center and research library operated by Dodge City USD 443 and dedicated to the history of Kansas, the Great Plains, and the Old West.
+Another library in the city is the DCCC Library, which holds more than 30,000 volumes and serves as a federal depository library.